Montessori

 Volunteer in ORLA Montessori

-To Volunteer at ORLA do these three steps:
+To Volunteer at ORLA do these two steps:

 Complete the OSD Volunteer application and be approved by the district - this generally takes between 2-5 days and you will receive an email from the district when you are approved.
 Here is the link to the OSD Volunteer application: OSD Volunteer Application